 As applied to acquitted-conduct sentencing, this commonsense observation means in practical terms that there will be cases where judges are radically increasing defendants' sentences based on conduct they have been found not guilty of and are actually innocent of.
 Cf. United States v.
 Restrepo, 946 F.2d 654, 675 (9th Cir.
 1991) (en banc) (Norris, J., dissenting) (arguing use of preponderance standard at sentencing creates significant prospect of erroneous factfinding).
 That is the opposite of how our criminal justice system works, and it ignores the very reason why the preponderance standard is not used in criminal cases to adjudicate guilt and innocence.
 Cf. id. at 664 (Pregerson, J., dissenting) ("I cannot believe . . . the Constitution permits the defendant to be deprived of his freedom and imprisoned for years on the strength of the same evidence as would suffice in a civil case." (cleaned up)).
-Use of the preponderance standard sentencing justify at to enhanced punishment based on acquitted (or, for that matter, uncharged) conduct is antithetical to fundamental value determinations our society made long ago, as memorialized in the Constitution's guarantee of Due Process.
+Use of the preponderance sentencing to iustify standard at enhanced punishment based on acquitted (or, for that matter, uncharged) conduct is antithetical to fundamental value determinations our society made long ago, as memorialized in the Constitution's guarantee of Due Process.
 See In re Winship, 397 U.S. at 371-72 (Harlan, J., concurring).

-The mere fact that a defendant whose exposure to criminal punishment is driven by acquitted conduct has also been convicted of some other criminal offense-which may be completely unrelated to and far less serious than the acquitted conduct-does not justify either (a) replacing the reasonable doubt standard with the lower preponderance standard, or (b) allowing a judge to effectively overrule a unanimous jury acquittal.
-But that was exactly what happened to Mr. Osby.
+The mere fact that a defendant whose exposure to criminal punishment is driven by acquitted conduct has also been convicted of some other criminal offense-which may be unrelated to and far less serious than the acquitted conduct-does not justify either (a) replacing the reasonable doubt standard with the lower preponderance standard, or (b) allowing a judge to effectively overrule a unanimous jury acquittal.
+See also Blakely, 542 U.S. at 306.
+But that is what happened to Mr. Gaspar-Felipe.

-The risk of error should be borne by the government throughout the course of the "criminal prosecution"-which unquestionably includes "actual sentencing proceedings," see Haymond, 139 S. Ct. at 2395-96 (Alito, J., dissenting)-and should not suddenly be brought into near equipoise merely because the defendant was convicted of some other offense, which may well be completely unrelated.
+The risk of error should be borne by the government throughout the course of the "criminal prosecution"-which unquestionably includes "actual sentencing proceedings," see Haymond, 139 S. Ct. at 2395-96 (Alito, J., dissenting)-and should not suddenly be brought into near equipoise merely because the defendant was convicted of some other offense, which may well be completely unrelated.9